TROYTRON/bahhugss/docs/Initial Nation Stats Changelog.md

 - Northwest Alliance to be annexed to Arctic States.
   - Geographical proximity; very low GDP and population; Democracy, Unrest, Education, and Cohesion are similar.
 Miltech and Inequality likely to be similar.
   - Alaska is not to be included because of its military dictatorship under Liquid Snake.
+- Komi-Karelia to be split into Komi and Karelia.
+  - Closer examination shows Komi and Karelia to be geographically separated by flooding.
+  - Allows the Karelian Question to play out in this scenario, for maximum controversy!
+  - Population would likely be increased to compensate.
+It is currently kinda low anyway.
+Pending Atashkada magic.

 ## 27/04/2021